ganesh42shrma/React-blog-post/README.md

 **Purpose:**
 This file sets up a reusable Axios instance with a base URL pointing to 'http://localhost:5000'.
 It simplifies API calls in the React app, providing a centralized configuration for making requests to the specified server.
 This can enhance code organization and maintainability by isolating API-related logic.

+**useAxiosFetch.js (Custom Hook for Data Fetching):**
+- File in the hooks folder of the React app.
+- Imports useState, useEffect from 'react', and axios for making HTTP requests.
+- Defines a custom hook named useAxiosFetch that takes a dataUrl as a parameter.
+- Uses state variables (data, fetchError, isLoading) to manage fetched data, fetch errors, and loading state.
+- Inside the useEffect hook, sets up a cancel token to handle component unmounting.
+- Fetches data from the specified URL using axios.get.
+- Updates state variables based on the success or failure of the fetch operation.
+- Implements cleanup logic to cancel the request and prevent memory leaks upon component unmounting.
+- Returns an object with data, fetchError, and isLoading to be used in the consuming components.

+**Purpose:**
+This custom hook simplifies data fetching in React components by encapsulating the logic related to HTTP requests.
+It provides a clean interface for components to initiate data fetching, handle loading states, and manage the fetched data or errors.
+The use of cancel tokens in conjunction with useEffect ensures efficient cleanup and avoids potential issues with asynchronous operations during component unmounting.